adesuwa-osagie/hackathon-coloring-book/README.md

 * [From Figma to code](https://scrimba.com/learn/figmatocode)

   * This was my go-to source for re-learning about "position: flex" and "position: absolute" within a couple of hours.
-Thanks to source, I was able to create my own technique: a double background with decreased opacity 😎.
+Thanks to this source, I was able to create my own technique: a double background with decreased opacity 😎.

 * [The YouTube Community](www.youtube.com)

-  * From relearning about Danganronpa to learning techniques for creating images for backgrouds.
+  * From relearning about Danganronpa to learning techniques for creating images for the backgrounds.

 * [Stack Overflow](https://stackoverflow.com/)
   * Using non-technical terms, I was able to find solutions to techniques that I wanted to implement in this project.